-No estimate will be considered unless accompanied by either a certified check upon one of the banks of the City of New York, drawn to the order of the Comptroller, or money to the amount of forty-five (45) dollars.
+No estimate will be considered unless accompanied by either a certified check upon one of the banks of the City of New York, drawn to the order of the Companied.

 Such check or money must not be inclosed in the sealed envelope containing the estimate, but must be handed to the officer or clerk of the Department who has charge of the estimate-box, and no estimate can be deposited in said box until such check or money has been examined by said officer or clerk and found to be correct.
 All such deposits, except that of the successful bidder, will be returned to the persons making the same within three days after the contract is awarded.
 If the successful bidder shall refuse or neglect, within five days after notice that the contract is awarded.
-If the successful bidder shall refuse or neglect, within five days after notice that the contract has been awarded to him, to execute the same, the amount of the deposit made by him shall be forfeited to and retained by the City of New York, as liquidated damages for such neglect or refusal; but if he shall execute the contract within the time aforesaid, the amount of his deposit will be returned to him.
+If the successful bidder shall refuse or neglect, within five days after notice that the same amount of the deposit made by him shall be forfeited to and retained by the City of New York, as liquidated damages for such neglect or refusal; but if he shall execute the contract within the time aforesaid, the amount of his deposit will be returned to him.

 Should the person or persons to whom the contract may be awarded neglect or refuse to accept the contract within five days after written notice that the same has been awarded to his or their bid or proposal, or if he or they accept but do not execute the contract and give the proper security, he or they shall be considered as having abandoned it, and as in default to the Corporation, and the contract will be readvertised and relet as provided by law.

-ANTHONY EICKHOFF, S. HOWLAND ROBBINS,
+ANTHONY EICKHOFF, S. HOWLAND ROEBINS,

-ANTHONY EICKHOFF, S. HOWLAND ROBBINS, Commissioners.
+ANTHONY EICKHOFF, S. HOWLAND ROBBINS, Commissioners

-Headquarters Fire Department, Nos.
+HEADQUARTERS FIRE DEPARTMENT, Nos.
 157 and 159 East Sixty-seventh Street, New York, August 16, 1894.

 SEALED PROPOSALS FOR FURNISHING the material and labor and doing the work required in repairing First size Double Pump Clapp & Jones Crane Neck Steam Fire-engine, registered number 383, and fitting said engine with the La France nest tube boiler, will be received by the Board of Commissioners at the head of the Fire Department, at the office of said Department, Nos.
-157 and 159 East Sixty-seventh street, in the City of New York, until 10 o'clock A. M., Wednesday, August 29, 1894, at which time and place they will be publicly opened by the head of said Department and read.
+157 and 159 East Sixty-seventh street, in the City of New York, until 10 o'clock A. M., Wednesday, August 29, 1894, at which time and place